vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 ## Adding an item to the wishlist

-To add the product to the wishlist you can use `addItem` method:
+To add the product to the wishlist, you can use `addItem` method:

 ```vue
 <template>